Akiat/stegandroid/Stegandroid/README.md

-stegandroid
+Stegandroid
 ===========

-Video steganography for Android
+Open Source video steganography for Android

+If you want to compile this project you need this library: https://github.com/Akiat/ShowcaseView